lehigh-university-libraries/purchase-request-workflow-proxy-server/README.md

 `java -jar purchase-request-workflow-proxy-server.war`

-Or for background execution on Linux, logging to nohup.out:
+... or for background execution on Linux, logging to nohup.out:

 `nohup java -jar purchase-request-workflow-proxy-server.war &`

+When using the Email Listener, add to the classpath the extra folder containing the `templates` folder:

+`java -cp ./extra_classpath:./purchase-request-workflow-proxy-server.war org.springframework.boot.loader.WarLauncher`

+... or for background execution:

+`nohup java -cp ./extra_classpath:./purchase-request-workflow-proxy-server.war org.springframework.boot.loader.WarLauncher &`

 ### Deployed to Jetty